Please submit writing only after reading and following submission guidelines

 Please feel welcome to bring a sweet or savory snack to share if you would like :)

-Adult writers at all levels and of all genres are welcome to RSVP and submit writing for the next Writers’ Critique Group meeting by Thursday, May 5th.
+Adult writers at all levels and of all genres are welcome to RSVP and submit writing for the next Writers’ Critique Group meeting three weeks prior to the date of the meeting.
 Please submit writing that is 10-minutes or 10-pages to: email@example.com.

 The meeting will be held in the Teen Room at the Boys & Girls Club of Wakefield (ground floor of the Civic Center) at 467 Main Street, Wakefield MA.
 (Park in lot or on street and enter side door on field side.)
 Go in the side door: straight to the wall, go right and straight to the next wall and the double doors to the Teen Room are on the left.